DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 - In the LLM CLI chat box, run `/mcp` and verify if the `mdo_agent_deck` is `connected` or `running`.
 If yes, the agent is ready to run.

 - You can ask something like: `Generate a CFD mesh for the NACA2412 airfoil with 20K cells with yPlus 5`.
 The agent will parse your prompt into solver input arguments and run predefined commands to generate the mesh, then return clickable paths to the mesh figures along with a summary of the mesh.
-You can hold the Command key (MacOS) or Control key (Windows and Linux) and click these paths to view the figures directly in VS Code (see the Fig. below).
+You can hold the Command key (MacOS) or Control key (Windows) and click these paths to view the figures directly in VS Code (see the Fig. below).
 The agent will also return a clickable link for a Trame server to view the mesh interactively.
 You can open this server from your default browser by clicking the link.

 **NOTE**: For the best visual experience, we recommend using the "Light Modern" color theme in VS Code.
 To change the theme, open the Command Palette in VS Code, search for "Preferences: Color Theme", and select "Light Modern".